LiskHQ/lisk-docs/docs/docs-user/staking/staking.md

 Please note that the maximum value for the remaining days is 730.

-For example, if a user wants to fast unlock a position with 100 LSK and remaining locking duration of 150 days, then the penalty is calculated as follows:
+For example, if a user wants to fast unlock a position with 100 LSK and a remaining locking duration of 150 days, then the penalty is calculated as follows:

 ```
 Penalty = 0.5 x 100 x (147 / 730) = 10.068 LSK